ViciousCupcake/CS130-Project/README.md

 ## Running the Project
 - To run the project after initial setup, execute `./start.sh` in the project root directory.
-- Fuseki is available at localhost:3030
+- Fuseki is available at `localhost:3030`
-- Django is available at localhost:8000
+- Django is available at `localhost:8000`
 - To gracefully stop the server, press `Ctrl + C` to shut down the server.
 - NOTE: Failing to gracefully shut down the server may result in problems with the database and you may have to rebuild the whole project.

-## Testing the Application
+## Testing the Project

 ### Running Tests
 - We employ Django's built-in testing framework, with tests defined in `tests.py`.